Focusing on What God Wants Us to Do

 Evidence of Christianity’s response to God’s instructions

 Most of the prophesies concerning Christianity’s calamity, are recorded in the book of Hosea.
-Here we find evidence that upon witnessing the afflictions which God will bring upon the Assyrians, many Christians will turn away from God’s word, and go back their former Christian roots.
-But some of them will continue to follow on in the Assyrian’s teachings.
-As detailed in the previous message, Assyrians are priests who have heard the covenant message, but rather than choosing to believe it, they have crafted together an alternative plan of salvation.
-Their plan is an inclusive, nondenominational form of the Christianity.
-Their attempt at inclusiveness has failed, because it offends two thirds of God’s people.
-The Assyrians have not confessed the Lord’s end time plan, neither are they telling God’s people about the new covenant.
+Here we find evidence that, upon witnessing the afflictions that God will bring upon the Assyrians, many Christians will return to their past religious beliefs (Egypt).
+Allow me to explain.
+The parable word "Assyrian" refers to leaders who have heard the covenant message, and although they did not believe it, they loved some of its counsel, so they used it to write their own alternative plan of salvation.
+They came up with a nondenominational form of Christianity, which gained great popularity among Christians.
+However their attempt at inclusiveness will not work, because it offends two thirds of God’s people.
+The Assyrians are not confessing the Lord’s end time plan, neither are they accepting the new covenant.

 “They shall not dwell in the Lord’s land; but Ephraim shall return to Egypt, and they shall eat unclean things in Assyria...
 Their bread for their soul shall not come into the house of the Lord...
 The days of thy visitation are come, the days of recompense are come; Israel shall know it: the prophet is a fool, the spiritual man is mad, for the multitude of thine iniquity, and the great hatred.
 The watchman of Ephraim was with my God: but the prophet is a snare of a fowler in all his ways, and hatred in the house of his God.
 They have deeply corrupted themselves... therefore he will remember their iniquity, he will visit their sins...
 Woe also to them when I depart from them! ...My God shall cast them away, because they did not hearken unto him: and they shall be wanderers among the nations (from Hosea chapter 9).”